Amistad (film)

 Amistad is a 1997 American historical drama film directed by Steven Spielberg, based on the events in 1839 aboard the Spanish slave ship La Amistad, during which Mende tribesmen abducted for the slave trade managed to gain control of their captors' ship off the coast of Cuba, and the international legal battle that followed their capture by the Washington, a U.S. revenue cutter.
 The case was ultimately resolved by the U.S. Supreme Court in 1841.

-Morgan Freeman, Anthony Hopkins, Djimon Hounsou, and Matthew McConaughey had starring roles.
-David Franzoni's screenplay was based on the 1987 book Mutiny on the Amistad: The Saga of a Slave Revolt and Its Impact on American Abolition, Law, and Diplomacy, by professor Howard Jones.
+Morgan Freeman, Anthony Hopkins, and Matthew McConaughey starred, along with Djimon Hounsou in his breakout role as Cinqué; Pete Postlethwaite, Nigel Hawthorne and Chiwetel Ejiofor appeared in supporting roles.

 The film received largely positive critical reviews and grossed over $58 million worldwide.

 Plot

 The schooner La Amistad is transporting black slaves off the coast of the Spanish colony of Cuba in 1839.
 A captive, Cinqué, leads an uprising against the crew, most of whom are killed.
-Two navigators, Pedro Montez and Jose Ruiz, are spared on condition they help sail the ship to Africa.
-The Spaniards predictably betray them and instead sail into US waters, where the ship is stopped by the U.S. revenue cutter Washington, and the mutineers are arrested.
+Two navigators, Pedro Montes and Jose Ruiz, are spared on condition they help sail the ship to Africa.
+The Spaniards betray them and instead sail into U.S. waters, where the ship is stopped by the U.S. revenue cutter Washington, and the mutineers are arrested.

 A complicated legal battle ensues over the slaves.
-United States Attorney William S. Holabird brings charges of piracy and murder against them, but they are simultaneously claimed as property both by Montez & Ruiz, and as salvage by two officers from the Washington.
-The Spanish government of Queen Isabella intervenes in support of Montez & Ruiz, under the Treaty of San Lorenzo.
+United States Attorney William S. Holabird brings charges of piracy and murder against them.
+Those charges are dismissed in a criminal case because the killings occurred outside United States territorial waters.

+A civil case then follows, with the Amistad Africans being claimed as property by Montes and Ruiz, and as salvage by two officers from the Washington.
+The Spanish government of Queen Isabella II intervenes in support of Montes and Ruiz, under the Treaty of 1795, also known as Pinckney's Treaty.
 To avoid a diplomatic incident, President Martin Van Buren directs his Secretary of State John Forsyth to support the Spanish claim.
-Meanwhile, abolitionist Lewis Tappan and his black associate Theodore Joadson (a former slave), resolve to help the captives.
-They approach the brilliant lawyer, former US president and serving U.S. representative John Quincy Adams, but he is reluctant to get involved.
+Meanwhile, abolitionist Lewis Tappan and his black associate Theodore Joadson (a former slave) resolve to help the captives.
+They approach the brilliant lawyer, former U.S. president and serving U.S. representative John Quincy Adams, but he is reluctant to get involved.
 They instead hire the young and eccentric attorney Roger Sherman Baldwin.

 Baldwin, unable to converse directly with his clients due to the language barrier, suspects the slaves are not Cubans but Africans who have been kidnapped and transported illegally as part of the banned transatlantic slave trade.
 He and Joadson search La Amistad and find documents which prove the captives were kidnapped from Sierra Leone and transported across the Atlantic aboard the Portuguese slave ship Tecora before being transferred to La Amistad in Havana.
-The judge is impressed and signals his intention to dismiss the US and Spanish governments' case and release the captives.
+The judge is impressed and signals his intention to dismiss the U.S. and Spanish governments' case and release the captives.